AMontiB/Multimedia-Data-Security-Unitn/README.md

-# MDS_2022_23
+# Multimedia Data Security 2022/23 Unitn
-The repo collecting all the laboratory material for the course Multimedia Data Security @ University of Trento of Prof. Giulia Boato.
+The repo collecting all the laboratory material for the course Multimedia Data Security @ University of Trento

+**Professor:** Giulia Boato

-Teaching Assistant: Andrea Montibeller
+**Teaching Assistant:** Andrea Montibeller \
-mail: andrea.montibeller[at]unitn.it
+mail: *andrea.montibeller[at]unitn.it*

 ## LABS: